Congressional District # 06

-The Waite Park Wells site consists of a contaminated groundwater plume that impacted the City of Waite Park wellfield and two properties which contributed contaminants to groundwater at the wellfield.
-The municipal wellfield is located on a property which was used for a Burlington Northern railroad car maintenance facility.
-An adjacent property was the site of the Electric Machinery Manufacturing Company, located in the City of St. Cloud, and one owned by the former Burlington Northern Railroad Company, located in the City of Waite Park.
+The Waite Park Wells site consists of a contaminated groundwater plume that impacted the City of Waite Park, MN, municipal drinking water wells.
+The plume also impacted adjacent properties thought to be the source of that contamination.
+The adjacent properties include one owned by the former Electric Machinery Manufacturing Company, located in the City of St. Cloud, and one owned by the former Burlington Northern Railroad Company, located in the City of Waite Park.
 The former Electric Machinery property is 45 acres in size and was the site of a gas turbine and electric generator manufacturing facility from 1969 to 1977.
 Waste solvents generated at the facility were discharged into the soil and groundwater.
-The Burlington Northern property covers 202 acres and was used for maintenance, repair, and construction of railroad cars and other types of freight equipment beginning in about 1894.
-From 1950 to 1970, about 10,000 gallons annually of waste oil, paint waste, and solvents were disposed of at the property.
+The former Burlington Northern property covers 202 acres and was used for maintenance, repair, and construction of railroad cars and other types of freight equipment beginning in about 1894.
+From 1950 to 1970, waste oil, paint waste, and solvents were disposed of at the property.

-Threats and ContaminantsThe Waite Park municipal wells are contaminated with trichloroethylene (TCE) and tetrachloroethylene (PCE) at levels above the recommended drinking water criteria.
+Threats and ContaminantsThe Waite Park municipal wells were contaminated with trichloroethylene (TCE) and tetrachloroethylene (PCE) at levels above drinking water criteria.
 Remedial investigations indicated the presence of free petroleum product above the water table; elevated levels of lead and other heavy metals in surface soils; polychlorinated biphenyls (PCBs) in soil and groundwater; and volatile organic compounds (VOCs) in groundwater.

-In March 1986, as a result of emergency actions in response to the contamination discovered in the Waite Park municipal wells, MPCA issued a decision that the long-term water supply response action was to treat the water supply using an air stripper.
-In response to state enforcement documents, the responsible parties for the Electric Machinery and Burlington Northern Railroad sites implemented construction of the response action and, by agreement with the city of Waite Park, funded advanced water treatment in lieu of future operation and maintenance, which the city of Waite Park funds and conducts.
-Site investigations have determined that the majority of the contamination in the municipal well water resulted from releases from the Electric Machinery site.
+In response to contamination discovered in the Waite Park municipal wells in 1986, MPCA issued an emergency decision to treat contaminants in the water supply using an air stripper.
+The responsible parties for the Electric Machinery and Burlington Northern Railroad sites constructed a treatment facility and, by agreement with the City of Waite Park, funded advanced water treatment in lieu of future operation and maintenance, which the City of Waite Park conducts.
+MPCA determined that the contamination in the municipal well water resulted primarily from releases at the Electric Machinery site.